 Access to health care varies across countries and communities and is largely influenced by social and economic conditions and health policies implemented by governments.
-A well-functioning healthcare system requires a financing mechanism, a well-trained and adequately paid workforce, reliable information to make informed decisions and policies, and well-maintained health facilities.
+In regards to health care, the primary concern for the people within a country is the cost involved in providing and receiving it.